-Want to add an original interview to our collection?
-Click here to learn more.
 The committee also offers guidelines for conducting effective oral history interviews; many SABR members use Oral History interviews as a launching point to write that person’s biography for the SABR BioProject.

 The interviews and transcripts in SABR’s Oral History Collection are made available online for research and general listening.
 They may not be used for commercial purposes — in whole or in part — without the express written consent of the Society for American Baseball Research.